 A premium tax is levied and imposed upon each domestic or foreign insurance company doing business in this state at the rate of 3% of the gross amount of premium receipts collected by such companies on insurance policies and contracts written in, or covering risks located in, this state.
 This tax is levied at a rate of 2% of the gross amount of premium receipts received from and on annuity policies and contracts that were written in or that cover risks located in this state.
 From July 1, 1994 to June 30, 1995, the tax on annuities shall be 1% on premiums received and from and after July 1, 1995, annuities shall be exempt from insurance premium tax.
-There is an additional levy of 1% on fire insurance covering risks located in the city of Jackson.
+There is an additional levy of 1% on fire insurance covering risks located in this state and an additional 0.5% on fire insurance covering risks located in the city of Jackson.
 A retaliatory tax is imposed on foreign companies whose state of domicile imposes a greater tax than Mississippi.